Rob Patridgewww.robpatridge.com

 I grew up on a working cattle ranch in Eagle Point, Oregon.
 I am an Eagle Scout.
 I have served on the board of directors of several non-profits and continue to volunteer in my community.

-Mary Patridge and I have been married for over 25 years and we have two children, Maya and Owen Patridge.
+Mary Patridge and I have been married for over 28+ years and we have two adult children.

 testimonials